 The examination involves looking the animal over from head-to-toe, feeling for lumps and bumps both inside and outside the body, checking for tooth or gum disease, checking ears, limbs, skin, and eyes, and listening to the heart and lungs for problems.
 Sometimes a rectal examination is performed as well.
 Some eye problems require a closer look with an ophthalmoscope.
 Ear canals may need to be examined with an otoscope.

 Sometimes the doctor receives important clues about problems just by watching the animal.
 Breathing patterns, awareness, general body condition, and gait can all be evaluated just by watching the animal's demeanor when in the exam room.
-A thorough physical exam can take just a couple of minutes or much longer depending upon the animal's general health and the nature of any problems found.
+A thorough physical exam can take just a couple of minutes or much longer depending upon the animal's general health condition and the nature of any problems found.